nickuhlig/nickuhlig.github.io/about/index.md

 ## About me

 I'm a Canadian chemist currently living in the Boston, Massachusetts area.
-I currently work for a pharmaceutical company in the area.
+I work in biotech doing process chemistry.

 I'm originally from Sault Ste.
 Marie, Ontario and I've lived in Guelph, Toronto, Montreal, Edmonton, and Prague (Czechia).
 I speak English natively, French at an intermediate level, and Czech at an ever-decaying level (I was, at one time, fluent).